SAP/code-pal-for-abap/docs/checks/constants-interface.md

 ### What to do in case of exception?

-In exceptional cases, you can suppress this finding by using the pseudo comment `"#EC CONS_INTF` which should be placed right after the class definition header:
+In exceptional cases, you can suppress this finding by using the pseudo comment `"#EC CONS_INTF` which should be placed right after the interface definition:

 ### Example